khvorov45/dunmle/README.md

 ## Model

-For log likelihood, scores and second derivatives see `vignette("Math", "sclr")`.
+The model is logistic regression with an added parameter for the top asymptote.
+For model specification, log likelihood, scores and second derivatives see `vignette("sclr-math")`.
 Documentation of the main fitting function `?sclr` has details on how the model is fit.

 ## Example